ikramaliokz/OneFormer-FineTune/README.md

 # OneFormer-FineTune
-I finetume OneFormer for segmentation on my custom dataset of Potholes
+I finetuned OneFormer for segmentation on my custom dataset of Potholes